LOVE AND THE UNIVERSAL HUMAN

 Often, Steiner’s discussions of love were abstract, hypothetical, or perfunctory.
 Religious leaders generally endorse love, sometimes equating Love with God.
 Steiner didn’t go that far — his polytheism didn’t allow him to do so.
 But he talked about love a lot, and he forecast love as the fulfillment of evolution.
-Gnostic wisdom will take us there, bringing us to a Cosmos of Wisdom from which we will move up to a Cosmos of Love.
+Gnostic wisdom will take us there, bringing us first to a Cosmos of Wisdom from which we will move up to a Cosmos of Love.
 “For it is of the very nature of true spiritual knowledge to be transmuted into Love.”

 Steiner taught that love is crucial to us now, although we do not yet generally love in the correct, high form.
 This will come in the future, through a series of perfections stretching far beyond the limits of our current, earthly perspective.
 Our guide is Christ, the Sun God who incarnated in the body of a man named Jesus.
 That man became the model we should all emulate, although “fundamentally Jesus is only the external sign, making the path of the sun forces visible to the physical eye.”
 Since, according to Steiner, most people misunderstand Christ and his host Jesus, the near-term guide we need to follow is — Steiner himself.

 But what do we mean by "love"?
 What is this high virtue and force?
 Love is deep affection, surely.
 In a sense, it is selfless: You elevate the object of your love above yourself.
 You want to protect and serve the loved one; in extremity, you may even sacrifice your own life to save the loved one.
-On the other hand, love may be self-centered: You crave the loved one, you want to possess the object of your love, to receive love from the beloved.
+On the other hand, love may be self-centered: You crave the loved one, you want to possess the object of your love, you yearn to receive affirming love from the achingly beloved.